AshleyRoll/HamProjects/psu-crowbar/README.md

 The internal height of the tube is not enough to allow TO-92 packages to be mounted vertically and so I have indicated on the overlay they need to be laid back.
 The flat side is up, so you can read the markings.
-Bend the centre lead down as close to the body as you can, then the two outside legs are bent down to match the holes on the PCB.
+Bend the centre lead down close to the body, then the two outside legs are bent down to match the holes on the PCB.
 Try the keep the legs short as you can to ensure the case doesn't fowl any other parts.
+I used some tweezers to make the bends.

 The caps should be carefully positioned low.
 The LED is best mounted to so the it rests against the edge of the PCB and the lead run back along the board to the pads.
 This way